elsahtz2/SAR-ADA_website/index.md

   <!-- Left-aligned Text -->
   <div style="flex: 1;">
     <p style="font-size: 1.2em; line-height: 1.6; margin: 0;">
-      The Chi-square statistic indicates a strong deviation from the expected frequency distribution of the tropes between different genders.
-The very small p-value of 5.6×10<sup>-42</sup> suggests that the result is statistically significant, meaning there is a highly significant association between the gender of the actor and the trope they portray.
+      The chi-square statistic indicates a strong deviation from the expected frequency distribution of the tropes between different genders.
+The small p-value of 5.6×10<sup>-42</sup> suggests that there is a highly significant association between the gender of the actor and the trope they portray.
 This means that the distribution of tropes across genders is not due to random chance, but rather there is a clear relationship between the two variables.
     </p>
   </div>